 3. Segments by Lead Magnet Opt-In

 This type of segment is best used when you offer a lead magnet from a landing page.
-The email typically includes the download or a link to the resource.
+You can use a landing page plugin if you need an easier way to do this.
+The lead magnet offer is usually a free resource with a follow-up email that includes the download or a link to the resource.

 The important thing with these emails (and the lead magnets they offer) is that they deliver the goods.
 There is nothing that erodes brand trust like a weak offering.
 Make it compelling and make it easy for them to use!
 The email itself should be clear (Here’s your copy of “14 places to Jet Ski in The Keys”).